Polynomial Stability of Non-Linearly Damped Contraction Semigroups: Introduction

 If $x$ is a classical solution of~\eqref{eq:sys}, then dissipativity of $A$ gives

 It follows that

 and in particular monotonicity of $\phi$ implies that any classical solution has non-increasing norm.
-Thus~\cite[Thm.~11.1.5(b)]{CurZwa20book} shows that \eqref{eq:sys} has a unique classical solution whenever $\phi$ is locally Lipschitz continuous and $x_0\in D(A)$.
-In fact, by monotonicity of $\phi$ any two classical solutions $x_1(\cdot),x_2(\cdot)$ satisfy
+It follows from~\cite[Thm.~11.1.5(b)]{CurZwa20book} that \eqref{eq:sys} has a unique classical solution whenever $x_0\in D(A)$, and by density of $D(A)$ in $X$ there exists a unique mild solution for all $x_0\in X$.
+In fact, by monotonicity of $\phi$ any two solutions $x_1(\cdot),x_2(\cdot)$ satisfy